gvwilson/sensibleadventures/coriandel/coriandel.md

 The *umram* floor was hard and bright after the shadows of the starting stall.
-I beat the Ruudian, argued with Ishad, wiped myself down with a lime-scented cloth while definitely *not* looking at Tessor Penne é Pue oiling his arms and chest for his next match and went looking for Sehdie.
+I beat the Ruudian, argued with Ishad, wiped myself down with a lime-scented cloth while definitely *not* looking at Tessor Penne é Pue oiling his arms and chest for his next match and went to fin Sehdie.

 She wasn't in the stands.
 She wasn't with her friends at the little coffee-and-sweetcake shop near the statue of the emir's old horse.
 I searched